chiragjn/small_bert_tf2hft/README.md

 Converted Models are equivalent to their released checkpoints - verified.
 Converted Models are supposed to be equivalent to their [tfhub versions](https://tfhub.dev/s?q=small_bert) - only 18/24 are equivalent.

-**Bugs and Todo:**
+Both original tf checkpoints and converted models with hidden size 768 i.e. `small_bert_uncased_L-*_H-768_A-12` generate different embeddings from their tfhub counterparts.
+This was been [reported](https://github.com/tensorflow/hub/issues/661) to TFHub team. **TF team published v2 for all models to tfhub.dev that resolves this**

-  - Both original tf checkpoints and converted models with hidden size 768 i.e. `small_bert_uncased_L-*_H-768_A-12` generate different embeddings from their tfhub counterparts.
-This has been [reported](https://github.com/tensorflow/hub/issues/661) to TFHub team.
+**Todo:**
   - Add code for testing parity between tf checkpoint and converted models.
 A bit tedious because of tf version problems.
 Needs tf 1.15 + transformers 3.x
   - Cleanup the repo, different requirements mess.